Resource meta section

 tags: # Tags (optional)

-description: instance secret configuration # Description of Resource (optional)
+description: instance secret configuration for snowflake data source # Description of Resource (optional)

 layer: user